End-to-End Encryption

 • β€’

-Write it down: Store your passphrase in a secure physical location.
+Write it down: Keep your passphrase somewhere safe.
 Don't rely only on memory.

 • β€’

-We cannot help: Support cannot recover your passphrase or decrypt your data.
-This is by design for your security.
+We cannot help: We can't recover your passphrase or decrypt your data - this keeps your data truly private.

 Frequently Asked Questions